cazyw/templateHTML/notes/README.md

 This is very useful in order to create a web server / website hosted locally

-1. Start IIS Manager with `inetmgr`
+1. Start IIS Manager with `inetmgr` in Run
 1. Add a website
 1. Add site name and host and path to physical file
 1. Set bindings to 127.0.0.1